umbraco/UmbracoDocs/umbraco-cms/tutorials/creating-an-xml-site-map.md

     }
     ```

 Revisit a page in the Content tree, and check the HideFromXmlSitemap option.
-This page will now be excluded from the from the sitemap.
+This page will now be excluded from the sitemap.

 Another way to control which and how many pages are shown in the sitemap is to filter by **depth**.
 We will provide the helper with a number that defines how deep the sitemap should look in the Content tree.